The 8 Best Beaches in St. Augustine, Florida

 Vilano Beach

 Trying to hit up the same spots as the locals?
 Vilano Beach is the top choice for a casual atmosphere and a low-key ambiance.
-Vilano Beach is a small, but vibrant beach town where you can meet friendly locals and eat amazing food.
-You can access the stretch of sand from Surfside Park off of Highway A1A.
+Vilano Beach is a small but vibrant beach town where you can meet friendly locals and eat amazing food.
+You can access the stretch of sand from Surfside Park off Highway A1A.

 Vilano Beach

 To blend in with the locals, check out the fishing pier.
-After catching some epic views (or a few fish), head on up to the northeast coast of Vilano Beach for a wide variety of waterfront restaurants including The Reef, Aunt Kate’s, and Cap’s on the Water.
+After catching some epic views (or a few fish), head on up to the northeast coast of Vilano Beach for a wide variety of waterfront restaurants, including The Reef, Aunt Kate’s, and Cap’s on the Water.
 No matter which you choose, you can sit outside with a fantastic view over the sands.

 Depending on beach driving conditions, you can drive your car right along North Beach.
 If there are already too many cars and you aren’t able to secure a spot on the white sand, there are also several off-beach parking lots.